 57. Practice self-care.
 I know, how cliché.
-But it is true – whatever it is that helps you recharge, do it.
+But it's true: Whatever it is that helps you recharge, do it.
 You can find some self-care tips here.

 59. Donate altar flowers or other holiday decorations at your place of worship in memory of your loved one.

 60. Prioritize and don’t overcommit.
 When the holidays are filled with so many parties, dinners, and events, save your energy for those that are most important.
 Look at everything you have to do and rank them in order of importance.
 Plan for the most important and skip the rest.

 61. Make a list and check it twice.
 Grief makes it harder for us to concentrate and remember things.
 When you have a lot going on at the holidays, make a list even if you aren’t usually a list-maker, and write things on the calendar.
 And here are 64 Tips for Coping with Forgetfulness in Grief.